John Hooke1

 Lady Bridget Bertie1

-Lady Bridget Bertie was born before 1683.1 She was the daughter of James Bertie, 1st Earl of Abingdon and Eleanora Lee.1 She married Richard Bulkeley, 4th Viscount Bulkeley of Cashel, son of Richard Bulkeley, 3rd Viscount Bulkeley of Cashel and Mary Egerton, circa 12 February 1702/3.1 She died on 13 June 1753 at Thame, Oxfordshire, England.1 Her will was probated on 20 February 1754.1
+Lady Bridget Bertie was born circa 1682.1 She was the daughter of James Bertie, 1st Earl of Abingdon and Eleanora Lee.1 She and Richard Bulkeley, 4th Viscount Bulkeley of Cashel obtained a marriage license on 12 February 1702/3.1 She died on 13 June 1753 at Thame, Oxfordshire, EnglandG.1 Her will was proven (by probate) on 20 February 1754.1

-From circa 12 February 1702/3, her married name became Bulkeley.1 As a result of her marriage, Lady Bridget Bertie was styled as Viscountess Bulkeley of Cashel circa 19 August 1704.
+From 12 February 1702/3, her married name became Bulkeley.1 After her marriage, Lady Bridget Bertie was styled as Viscountess Bulkeley of Cashel circa 19 August 1704.
 Her last will was dated 24 January 1752.

 Children of Lady Bridget Bertie and Richard Bulkeley, 4th Viscount Bulkeley of Cashel